Author: Diana Sanchez, Associate

 Our study highlighted that inadequate provision in the design of homes can lead to adverse effects on health, which can have a significant consequential economic cost.
 It sought to measure costs for two hypothetical scenarios in London – one, where all dwellings have their windows closed, noise is not a problem but heat might be; the other where windows are opened for relief of overheating but noise is excessive for a proportion of properties.

-The team estimates the accumulative cost of road traffic noise on sleep disturbance, annoyance, and coronary heart disease is estimated at almost £1 billion per year.
+Our team found the accumulative cost of road traffic noise on sleep disturbance, annoyance, and coronary heart disease is estimated at almost £1 billion per year.
 To put this in context, the potential estimated cost of noise within London dwellings would represent around 10% of total NHS budget allocation for Clinical Commissioning Groups (CCGs) in London.